-More than 1,500 pedestrians were estimated to be treated in emergency rooms for accidents in 2010 for injuries related to using a cellphone while walking, according to a nationwide study.
+Pedestrian accidents have skyrocketed in the past decade.
+In 2010, there were more than 1,500 emergency room intakes for accidents related to using a cellphone while walking, according to a nationwide study.

 “If current trends continue, I wouldn’t be surprised if the number of injuries to pedestrians caused by cell phones doubles again between 2010 and 2015,” said Jack Nasar, co-author of the study and professor at Ohio State University.